 In pharmaceuticals, AI is ushering in an era of faster, cheaper, and more-effective drug discovery.
-Today, the use of AI technology can be seen in almost every stage of the pharmaceutical industry; and with the sector estimated to be worth approximately $450 billion globally, the use of AI in drug discovery is a big business.
-Consequently, more and more pharma companies are investing in HealthTechs and bringing in AI-based applications for improved drug development.
+Today, the use of AI technology can be seen in almost every stage of the pharmaceutical industry.
+Its estimated worth reaches approximately $450 billion globally.
+Consequently, more and more pharma companies are investing in HealthTechs and bringing in AI-based applications to improve drug development.

 The Benefits Of Using Artificial Intelligence In Drug Discovery

-AI can be used for understanding patient behaviour in the use of medicines or drugs prescribed under standard care, allowing for a larger number of patients who can receive the potential drug, and further impacting the overall progress of the disease condition.
-Pharma companies across the globe are collecting multiple data points, such as patient’s genes, and using this research to simulate and improve clinical trial and outcomes, meaning another benefit of AI in drug discovery is that it massively reduces the time it takes to complete drug trials.
+AI can be used for understanding patient behaviour in the case of medicines or drugs prescribed under standard care.
+This allows for a larger number of patients to receive the potential drug, and further impact the overall progress of the disease condition.
+Pharma companies across the globe are collecting multiple data points, such as patients’ genes, in order to simulate and improve clinical trial outcomes.
+Thus, another benefit of AI in drug discovery is that it massively reduces the time it takes to complete drug trials.

-An example of the benefits of AI in drug discovery can be seen in the creation of ‘DSP-1181’.
-Developed in a joint venture between Exscientia and Sumitomo Dainippon Pharma, the drug was created to treat obsessive-compulsive disorder (OCD) and was developed in a record-breaking timespan of just 12 months, shattering all conventional timeframes for drug development.
-The AI used to design the DSP-1181 drug also made the compound faster acting than all OCD drugs currently on the market.
+An example of the benefits of AI in drug discovery is the creation of ‘DSP-1181’.
+Developed in a joint venture between Exscientia and Sumitomo Dainippon Pharma, the drug was created to treat obsessive-compulsive disorder (OCD).
+It was developed in a record-breaking timespan of just 12 months, shattering all conventional timeframes for drug development.
+The AI used to design this drug also made the compound faster acting than all OCD drugs currently on the market.

 HealthTechs Using Artificial Intelligence For Drug Discovery

-Startup firm BenevolentBio has its own AI platform into which it feeds data from sources such as patients, research papers, patient records and clinical trials.
-This database of over 1 billion known and inferred relationships between biological entities such as genes, symptoms, diseases, tissues, species, proteins, and candidate drugs can be queried almost like a search engine to produce ‘knowledge graphs.’
-An example knowledge graph could be a medical condition and the genes associated with it, or the compounds that have been shown to affect it.
-A large amount of the data crunched by the platform isn’t annotated, and so it uses natural-language processing to recognise entities and to understand their links to other things.
+Startup firm BenevolentBio has its own AI platform which feeds data from sources such as research papers, patient records and clinical trials.
+This database of over one billion known and inferred relationships between biological entities such as genes, symptoms, diseases, tissues, etc., can be queried almost like a search engine to produce ‘knowledge graphs.’
+An example knowledge graph could be a medical condition and the genes associated with it.

 “AI can put all this data in context and surface the most salient information for drug discovery scientists.”